0xV4L3NT1N3/live-data-gathering/README.md

 # Windows Live Data Gathering using Windows Sysinternals

-A batch script to document key information a live Windows machine duirng the digital forensics process.
+A batch script to document key information on a live Windows machine duirng the digital forensics process.

 ## Usage